 SPECIAL INVESTIGATIONS UNIT

 The Special Investigations Unit is tasked with gathering, analyzing and disseminating criminal intelligence information to assist with the department's law enforcement efforts in the community.
-The unit utilizes a team approach with other bureaus to primarily focus on criminal activities revolving around narcotics, vice and police-regulated businesses.
+The unit utilizes a team approach with other bureaus to primarily focus on criminal activities revolving around narcotics, vice, human trafficking, and police-regulated businesses.